These values outline what we expect every member of the online community to protect and promote and applies to any student taking online courses.

 We are a community that values learning among the culturally and theologically diverse expressions of the church.
 As an online network, we are able to select an intentionally diverse community that will shape the way we train for ministry.
 We realize that along with the opportunity to engage different cultures and beliefs, greater diversity can also challenge us to show trust and mutual respect in new and unfamiliar scenarios.
-As members of the Westminster community, we agree to promote empathy and excel in honor and respect, for everyone we come into contact with during the program.
+As members of the Westminster community, we agree to promote empathy and excel in honor and respect for everyone we come into contact with during the program.

 We expect students to affirm and respect the differences displayed across students, staff, and faculty in all communication and collaboration.
 Bias, prejudice, and disrespect have no place in our learning community.

 The process of quality learning happens in a community that values free expression, inquiry, and a safe environment to explore ideas.
 Online communication can make it easier to overemphasize our own perspective.
-As members of the Westminster community we will assume the best about one another’s communication, seek clarification where valuable, and support one another in processing and developing their ideas rather than enforcing our own conclusions.
+As members of the Westminster community we will assume the best about each other’s communication, seek clarification where valuable, and support one another in processing and developing their ideas rather than enforcing our own conclusions.

 We expect students to pause, listen, learn to ask great questions, promote others' perspectives, practice challenging our own conclusions, and promote dialogue rather than monologue in all mediums.